puppetlabs/errawr-gen/README.md

 Use of the passive voice ("the account is deactivated") should be avoided where possible.
 It may occur in technical descriptions, but should be used sparingly in friendly descriptions as users tend to find it inaccessible.
-In friendly descriptions, use the pronoun "we" to refer to Reflect as a collective, and the pronoun "you" to refer to the end user when they can take action on their own.
+In friendly descriptions, use the pronoun "we" to refer to Puppet as a collective, and the pronoun "you" to refer to the end user when they can take action on their own.

 Never use gendered pronouns in any part of error definitions.